Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S4: Statistical Modeling and Analysis

 \subsubsection{S4.2.1: H1: Baseline LLMs vs Human (In-context Setting)}

 For H1, we analyze only the in-context prompting trials containing Human and baseline LLMs (GPT-4o, Claude, Gemini), excluding fine-tuned excerpts.
 We fit the logistic regression:

 where $\mathcal{M} = \{\text{GPT-4o}, \text{Claude}, \text{Gemini}\}$ and Human serves as the reference category.
-The interaction terms $\phi_m$ capture differential preferences between expert and lay readers.
+The interaction terms $\phi_m$ capture differential preferences between MFA-trained and college-educated general readers.
 The preregistered H1 contrast tests whether humans outperform the average of baseline LLMs:

-where $\eta(w,g)$ denotes the linear predictor (fitted log-odds) for writer $w$ and reader group $g \in \{\text{Expert}, \text{Lay}\}$.
+where $\eta(w,g)$ denotes the linear predictor (fitted log-odds) for writer $w$ and reader group $g \in \{\text{MFA-trained}, \text{College-educated}\}$.
 The odds ratio $\text{OR}^{\text{H1}}_g = \exp(\Delta^{\text{H1}}_g)$ quantifies the relative preference, with values $<1$ indicating human preference and values $>1$ indicating AI preference.